engin100/950/labs/lab-6.md

 After the lab, every student will be required to peer review the PCBs of three other teams.

-Peer reviews are due by 11:59pm on Tuesday, October 24th, 2023.
 There is a canvas assignment as well as a google form that must be filled out for each review.

 ## Peer Review and Final Submission

-- [ ] Submit your error-free DRC screenshot and all project files to the designated Google Drive folder by **October 17th, 2023, 11:59pm**.
+- [ ] Submit your error-free DRC screenshot and all project files to the designated Google Drive folder by the assignment deadline discussed in class and posted on the Canvas assignment.
-- [ ] Peer review three other teams' PCBs using provided rubrics by **October 24th, 2023, 11:59pm**.
+- [ ] Peer review three other teams' PCBs using provided rubrics by the date and time stated in the Canvas assignment.

 Remember, accuracy and collaboration are essential.
 Reach out to IAs, Professor Ridley, or the **#lab-help** channel on Slack for assistance if needed.
 Good luck with your PCB design!